Specific performance

 At common law, a claimant's rights were limited to an award of damages.
 Later, the court of equity developed the remedy of specific performance instead, should damages prove inadequate.
 Specific performance is often guaranteed through the remedy of a right of possession, giving the plaintiff the right to take possession of the property in dispute.

-As with all equitable remedies, orders of specific performance are discretionary, so their availability depends on its appropriateness in the circumstances.
+As with all equitable remedies, orders of specific performance are discretionary, so their availability depends on their appropriateness in the circumstances.
 Such orders are granted when damages are not an adequate remedy and in some specific cases such as land (which is regarded as unique).

 Exceptional circumstances

 An order of specific performance is generally not granted if any of the following is true: